manansheel1991/Predict_Confidence_Level_of_Speaker/README.md

 ## Speech files used for training
 A few files from the mozilla common-voice dataset were used for training the model.
 In reality thousands of files are required, but a few were used for demonstration purposes in the code.
 The features of all the files were extracted to create a list of features that would be the independent variables for training.
 As there is no publicly available dataset that has confidence scores associated with it, a random array was created as the code is for demonstration purposes.
 The training happens in the file 'Confidence_Model_Building.py'.

+## Sample Predictions
+In the file 'Predictions_Using_The_Model.py', a prediction is made using a sample audio file not in the training dataset.